GroovyDenzel/7D2D-XML-Helper/README.md

 This is the main (and actually only) code file for my 7D2D xml helper file

-You can use the code to adjust the adjusted values, e.g. you think the cities are too large with my values.
+You can check/adjust the code to the optimize the setting, e.g. you think the cities are too large with my values.

 The tool is no actual mod but a .exe to help you adjusting various xml files (configuration files) from 7d2d.
 Download links: